dpguthrie/canonical-agent-architecture/README.md

 ## Architecture Notes

-This implementation follows the "canonical agent architecture" pattern, which provides:
+This implementation follows the "canonical agent architecture" pattern as described in [Braintrust's blog post](https://www.braintrust.dev/blog/agent-while-loop), which provides:

 - **Simplicity**: Easy to understand and debug
 - **Flexibility**: Easy to add new tools and capabilities